4dn-dcic/hic2cool/README.md

 A converter between .hic files (from juicer) and .cool files (for cooler).

 Both hic and cool files describe Hi-C contact matrices.
 Intended to be lightweight, this can be used as a simple imported package or a stand-alone Python file.
-Written by Carl Vitzthum and directed by Soo Lee of the HMS DBMI Park lab.
-Special thanks to Peter Kerpedjiev and Nezar Abdennur.
-Originally published 1/26/17.

 The .hic parsing code is based off the straw project by Neva C. Durand and Yue Wu (https://github.com/theaidenlab/straw).
 The h5py structure used for .cool file writing is based off code from the cooler repository (https://github.com/mirnylab/cooler).